Black Bolt

 Black Bolt (Blackagar Boltagon) is a fictional character appearing in American comic books published by Marvel Comics.
-Created by Stan Lee and Jack Kirby, the character first appears in Fantastic Four #45 (December 1965).
+Created by Stan Lee and Jack Kirby, the character first appeared in Fantastic Four #45 (December 1965).
 Black Bolt is the ruler of Attilan, and a member of the Inhumans, a reclusive race of genetically altered superhumans.
 Black Bolt's signature power is his voice, as his electron-harnessing ability is linked to the speech center of his brain.
 Speaking triggers a massive disturbance in the form of a highly destructive shockwave capable of leveling a city.
 Due to the extreme danger posed by this power, the character has undergone rigorous mental training to prevent himself from uttering a sound, even in his sleep, and he usually remains completely silent and speaks through sign language or via a spokesperson.

 Black Bolt has been described as one of Marvel's most notable and powerful male heroes.

-The character of Black Bolt has featured in other Marvel-endorsed products such as arcade and video games, animated television series, and merchandise such as trading cards.
+Since his original introduction in comics, the character has been featured in various other Marvel-licensed products, including video games, animated television series, and merchandise.
 In the Marvel Cinematic Universe, different versions of Black Bolt were portrayed by Anson Mount in the Marvel Television series Inhumans (2017) and the film Doctor Strange in the Multiverse of Madness (2022).

 Publication history

-The character first appeared in Fantastic Four #45 (December 1965) and was created by Stan Lee and Jack Kirby.

-As part of the 2012 rebranding initiative Marvel NOW!, Black Bolt re-joined the Illuminati.

-In 2017 Black Bolt was given his own solo series, written by Saladin Ahmed and drawn by Christian James Ward.
+Black Bolt debuted in Fantastic Four #45 (December 1965), created by Stan Lee and Jack Kirby.
+He re-joined the Illuminati as part of the 2012 Marvel NOW! rebranding initiative.
+He appeared in the 2017 Black Bolt series, his first solo comic book series, by Saladin Ahmed and Christian James Ward.
+He appeared in the 2021 Darkhold: Black Bolt #1 one-shot.